Dexecure/ruxt/README.md

 - The percentage of users completing [first contentful paint](https://developers.google.com/web/updates/2017/06/user-centric-performance-metrics#first_paint_and_first_contentful_paint) within given time.
 - The percentage of users completing document load within given time.

+# How to install rUXt

+We use [Next.js](https://github.com/zeit/next.js/) for the frontend.

+- `npm install` to install all dependencies.
+- `npm run dev` to run locally.

 # Learn more
 - Read more on CrUX and the metrics for user experience in the [introductory article on CrUX](https://dexecure.com/blog/chrome-user-experience-report-explained-google-bigquery/).
 - This is the repo for the frontend.
 The repo for backend is [here](https://github.com/Dexecure/ruxt-backend).
 Feedback and pull requests welcome.